-The Office of Student Conduct is responsible for the administration of the Code of Student Conduct and the Student Organization Code of Conduct and provides a fair and educational student conduct process for students and student organizations.
-The Office of Student Conduct educates the Auburn University community about student’s responsibilities, rights, and expectations.
-Additionally, Dean’s Certification requests are processed and completed by the Office of Student Conduct.
+Student Conduct is responsible for the administration of the Code of Student Conduct and providing a fair and educational student conduct process for students and student organizations.
+Student Conduct educates the Auburn University community about student’s rights, responsibilities, and expectations.
+Dean’s Certification requests are also processed and completed by Student Conduct.

 Any Auburn University faculty member, staff member, and/or a student may make a complaint/charge against an enrolled Auburn University student for a violation(s) of the Code.

-If after viewing the Code of Student Conduct, an Auburn University student, faculty, or staff member believes a violation of the code has occurred he/she must submit a complaint to the Office of Student Conduct.
-The complaint must be submitted to email@example.com or delivered in person to the Office of Student Conduct in Suite 3231 of the AU Student Center as soon as possible after the event takes place, but no later than 15 working days after detection of the alleged violation.
-In the event the charge is made more than 15 working days after the detection of the alleged violation, a conduct officer, upon a showing of good cause by the charging party, may allow the charge to proceed in his or her discretion.
+If after viewing the Code of Student Conduct, an Auburn University student, faculty, or staff member believes a violation of the code has occurred he/she must submit a complaint to Student Conduct.
+The complaint must be submitted to email@example.com, online at aub.ie/studentconductreport, or delivered in person to Student Conduct in Suite 1206 of the AU Student Center as soon as possible after the event takes place, but no later than 15 working days after detection of the alleged violation.
+In the event the complaint is made more than 15 working days after the detection of the alleged violation, the Senior Vice President or his/her designee, upon a showing of good cause by the charging party, may allow the charge to proceed in his or her discretion.

 The most common Code violations relate to underage consumption and/or possession of an alcoholic beverage or public intoxication.

 The best role you can play if your student is charged with a Code of Student Conduct violation is to be a support person for your student and encourage him/her to take an active role in resolving the conduct issue.
-The Office of Student Conduct views parents as “partners” in addressing violations of the Code.
-However, the Office of Student Conduct encourages students that are alleged to have violated the Code to take the lead in addressing and/or resolving the conduct related issue.
-The Office of Student Conduct must have your student’s written permission to discuss his/her case with a parent/guardian.
-The waiver/release form can be located on the third floor of the Student Center in Suite 3231 or online at Student Waiver and Information Release Form.
+Student Conduct views parents as “partners” in addressing violations of the Code.
+However, Student Conduct encourages students that are alleged to have violated the Code to take the lead in addressing and/or resolving the conduct related issue.
+Student Conduct must have your student’s written permission to discuss his/her case with a parent/guardian.
+The waiver/release form can be located on the first floor of the Student Center in Suite 1206 or online at Student Waiver and Information Release Form.

 Yes, a student may utilize one advisor of his/her choosing.
 An advisor may only counsel the charged/charging party student in the preparation and presentation of their case.
 The advisor may be present at the hearing, but cannot speak on behalf of the student.
-The Office of Student Conduct must have written permission from the student to discuss his/her case with any advisor, attorney, and/or parent/guardian.
-The waiver/release form can be located on the third floor of the Student Center in Suite 3231 or online at Student Waiver and Information Release Form.
+Student Conduct must have written permission from the student to discuss his/her case with any advisor, attorney, and/or parent/guardian.
+The waiver/release form can be located on the first floor of the Melton Student Center in Suite 1206 or online at Student Waiver and Information Release Form.

 An attorney is not required; however students are permitted to use an advisor of his/her choosing, which may include an attorney.